Ingredient 1: Volunteer Tithing – Good Values, Smart Politics

 “You shall know them by their fruits…”

-Volunteer Tithing is simple.
+Volunteer Tithing is simple and incredibly effective.
 Your campaign commits to “tithe” at least 10% of all volunteer hours to community service.
 Find opportunities to serve, track volunteer time, and report it all back out.
+That’s basically all you’ve got to do.
+In return, state-level races will get free access to our email system and data.
+But the campaign will quickly realize that in giving, you get so much more.

 Volunteer tithing is a great way to: